 Are you a farmer whose commodities have been directly impacted by foreign retaliatory tariffs, resulting in the loss of traditional export markets?
 Below are details regarding the Market Facilitation Program (MFP).

 • Direct Payments for Pork Producers and Other Farmers: Sign up begins now at local Farm Service Agency offices throughout the country.
 To be eligible for payments, individuals must be pig owners, with an adjusted gross income less than $900,000.
 Payments are capped at $125,000 per person or legal entity.
 The rate of payment per pig is $8.00.
-The program applies to animals owned on August 1 and the initial payment will be 50 percent of inventory.
+The program applies to animals owned between July 15, 2018 to August 15, 2018 and the initial payment will be 50 percent of inventory.
 Federal spending is estimated at $4.6 billion.

 USDA/FSA has indicated that farmers have several options when applying for the program.